Toyota RAV4 SUV (2019 - ) review

 How reliable is it?

 Although the newness of the latest RAV4 means it’s not possible gather meaningful, model-specific data on it, Toyota has, for many years, had an excellent reputation for reliability, and it’s often one of the main selling points for the brand.
-JD Power’s 2018 Vehicle Dependability Study puts Toyota in ninth place of the main manufacturers, with a score well above the industry average.
+JD Power’s 2018 Vehicle Dependability Study put Toyota in ninth place of the main manufacturers.
+However, that score dipped dramatically in the 2019 study, and Toyota plunged down the rankings with a lower-than-average score for the industry.
+Hopefully, that will just prove to be a blip.
 Should anything go wrong with your RAV4, Toyota offers an impressive five-year, 100,000 mile warranty.

 How safe is it?